 Students are expected to complete prerequisites before beginning the MPAc program; any deficiencies must be completed prior to enrollment.
 Transfer credits from other institutions cannot be substituted for the MPAc curriculum, although such classes can be used to fulfill the aforementioned prerequisites.

 Application deadlines for the Masters of Professional Accountancy are in December, February, March and June, each year.
 For current information, see http://gsm.ucdavis.edu/master-professional-accountancy.

 The goal of the Admissions Committee is to select those applicants whose academic background, intellectual capability, communication skills, and professional promise meet the demands of the MPAc program.

 Consideration of an applicant's undergraduate performance includes a review of trends in scholastic performance and areas of strength as well as an assessment of overall grade point averages.
 Admissions standards and grading policies of the schools attended are also considered.
 Verbal, quantitative and analytical scores on the GMAT or GRE are used to evaluate general aptitude for the MPAc course of study.
 Recommendations and the applicant's essays are factors in the committee's evaluation.

 The MPAc program is “lock-step” meaning there are no electives and students complete courses as a unified cohort.
 The curriculum, which begins in the fall quarter and finishes the following spring quarter, is designed to establish a foundation in financial reporting and analysis, financial management, taxation and tax analysis, auditing and attestation, professional communication, managerial controls, and accounting ethics.

-Students must pass a capstone examination which is taken after advancing to candidacy and at the end of coursework at the culmination of spring quarter to receive the degree.
+Students must pass a capstone examination at the end of coursework at the culmination of spring quarter to receive the degree.

 |Page content manager can be reached at Catalog-Comment@ucdavis.edu.|